Building Trust in the Smart City – Think Beyond Cybersecurity and Privacy

 However, the elements of trust must be considered and incorporated at each phase of the services lifecycle.
 This is done by examining the various levers of trust, and incorporating the appropriate specific tactics at each lifecycle stage, in order to create the proper outcomes.
 There is no one size fits all set of tactics.
 While there may be some common tactics, they will vary from service to service, provider to provider and city to city.

-Take the example of a city that wishes to deploy smart and connected streetlights.
+Take the example of a city that wishes to deploy smart and connected city lights.
 This new service allows the city to remotely monitor and manage its streetlights.
 If a light is not functioning properly, they will know immediately and schedule a repair.
 The connected lighting system also incorporates machine learning algorithms which will proactively alert the city of impending failures so that it can be serviced before an actual failure can occur.

 Upon the deployment of this smart lighting service, business as usual is not good enough.
 Trust in this service and the public works department (and ultimately the city) is diminished when the lights are not repaired quickly because there is now no excuse for not knowing a streetlight is out.
 Trust in the service is diminished by the Public Works team if the technology indicates that the lights are functional when it is not, or if the light needs servicing when it does not.